bkesterbyld/fabulous-oregano/content/pages/index.md

         image_alt: App users welcoming a new member
         content: >
           Bitdomain logic agents transform, aggregate and analyze data in real-time.
-Logic agents act upon incoming data, events or can be set to run on timers.
+Logic agents act upon incoming data and events or can be set to run on timers.
         actions:
           - label: Learn More
             url: /features